Alpine ibex: Reproduction and growth

 The mating season begins in December and typically lasts for around six weeks.
 During this time, male herds break up into smaller groups and search for females.
-The rut takes place in two phases; in the first phase, males interact with females as a group and in the second phase, one male separates from his group to follow a female in oestrus.
+The rut takes place in two phases.
+In the first phase, males interact with females as a group; in the second, one male separates from his group to follow a female in oestrus.
 Dominant males between nine and twelve years old follow a female and guard her from rivals while subordinate, younger males between two and six years old try to sneak past the tending male when he is distracted.
 If the female flees, both dominant and subordinate males will try to follow her.
 During courtship, the male stretches the neck, flicks the tongue, curls the upper lip, urinates, and sniffs the female.
 After copulation, the male rejoins his group and restarts the first phase of the rut.
-Environmental conditions can affect courtship in the species; for example, snow can limit the males' ability to follow females and mate with them.
+Environmental conditions can affect courtship; for example, snow can limit the males' ability to follow females and mate with them.

 The female is in oestrus for around 20 days and gestation averages around five months, and typically results in the birth of one or sometimes two kids.
 Females give birth away from their social groups on rocky slopes that are relatively safe from predators.
 After a few days, the kids can move on their own.
 Mothers and kids gather into nursery groups, where young are nursed for up to five months.
 Nursery groups can also include non-lactating females.
 Alpine ibexes reach sexual maturity in 18 months but continue to grow until females are five to six and males are nine to eleven years old.

 The horns grow throughout life.
 Young are born without horns, which become visible as tiny tips at one month and reach 20–25 mm in the second month.
 In males, the horns grow at about 8 cm per year for the first five-and-a-half years, slowing to half that rate once the animal reaches 10 years of age.
 The slowing of horn growth in males coincides with aging.
 The age of an ibex can be determined by annual growth rings in the horns, which stop growing in winter.